 Here’s what factors you should pay attention to when choosing the best DNA testing company for your needs:

-• DNA database Every company has its internal database comprised of its customers.
+- DNA database – Every company has its internal database comprised of its customers.
 The larger the database, the more potential DNA matches can be found.
 This is the most important factor for ancestry and health DNA tests.

-• Legal test option This applies to relationship tests.
+- Legal test option – This applies to relationship tests.
 You’ll want to know if the company can provide a court-viable document or not.

-• Scientific credentials Is the company renowned in the world of genetic genealogy?
+At-home tests are never admissible in courts or other state-sanctioned bodies since the chain of custody cannot be established beyond doubt. - Scientific credentials – Is the company renowned in the world of genetic genealogy?
 Does it employ famous experts or not?
 Does it have internationally acclaimed certificates or backing?

-• Test quality How many genetic markers are checked?
+- Test quality – How many genetic markers are checked?
 What technologies are used and what’s the turnaround time?
 What are the accuracy percentages/error margins?

-• Service quality Will the DNA testing provider keep your information safe?
+- Service quality – Will the DNA testing provider keep your information safe?
 Is the customer support good?
 Are the results updated automatically?
 Are consultations available?
 How many times does the company perform each test to minimize potential errors?
 How long does it store your sample?
 Is your raw data available to you?

 We know this section looks more like one giant question mark than anything else, but the purpose of this guide is teaching you to ask the right questions.
 Top 10 DNA Tests is brimming with answers to all of them.
-You can find out more about the best DNA testing providers right here
+You can find out more about the best DNA testing providers right here.